ezequielgarcia/skopeo-rpm/containers-storage.conf.5.md

 **autoextend_percent**=""

 Tells the thinpool driver the amount by which the thinpool needs to be grown.
 This is specified in terms of % of pool size.
-So a value of 20 means that when threshold is hit, pool will be grown by 20% of existing pool size.
-(Default is 20%)
+So a value of 20 means that when threshold is hit, pool will be grown by 20% of existing pool size. (default: 20%)

 **autoextend_threshold**=""

 Tells the driver the thinpool extension threshold in terms of percentage of pool size.
-For example, if threshold is 60, that means when pool is 60% full, threshold has been hit.
-(80% is the default)
+For example, if threshold is 60, that means when pool is 60% full, threshold has been hit. (default: 80%)

 **basesize**=""

-Specifies the size to use when creating the base device, which limits the size of images and containers.
-(10g is the default)
+Specifies the size to use when creating the base device, which limits the size of images and containers. (default: 10g)

 **blocksize**=""

-Specifies a custom blocksize to use for the thin pool.
-(64k is the default)
+Specifies a custom blocksize to use for the thin pool. (default: 64k)

 **directlvm_device**=""

 Specifies a custom block storage device to use for the thin pool.
-Required if you setup devicemapper
+Required for using graphdriver `devicemapper`.

 **directlvm_device_force**=""

-Tells driver to wipe device (directlvm_device) even if device already has a filesystem.
-Default is False
+Tells driver to wipe device (directlvm_device) even if device already has a filesystem.  (default: false)

 **fs**="xfs"

-Specifies the filesystem type to use for the base device.
-(Default is xfs)
+Specifies the filesystem type to use for the base device. (default: xfs)

 **log_level**=""

 Sets the log level of devicemapper.

-    0: LogLevelSuppress 0 (Default)
+    0: LogLevelSuppress 0 (default)
     2: LogLevelFatal
     3: LogLevelErr
     4: LogLevelWarn